wan54/ionicDynamicMasterDetail/README.md

 Dynamic master detail layout powered by ionic framework.

-This [demo](http://wan54.github.io/ionicDynamicMasterDetail) is using Sidemenu (dynamic too) and Navigation.
+This [demo](http://wan54.github.io/ionicDynamicMasterDetail) is using the sidemenu (dynamic too) and navigation.

 The same templates used for tablets will be reusable on phones.